pegaltier/backtest-kit/docs/interfaces/IRiskValidationFn.md

 # IRiskValidationFn

 Risk validation function type.
-Validates risk parameters and throws error if validation fails.
+Returns null/void if validation passes, IRiskRejectionResult if validation fails.
+Can also throw error which will be caught and converted to IRiskRejectionResult.